library-pals/bookmark-action/README.md

       tags:
         description: Add tags to categorize the bookmark.
 Separate each tag with a comma.
 Optional.
         type: string
-      # The following property names are defined by "additional-properties"
+      # The following property names are defined by the task input "additional-properties"
       rating:
         description: Rate the bookmark from 1 to 5.
 Optional.
         type: string